 Deluxe play sets are built around a specialized activity goal, which is usually a complex creation made with advanced tools.
 In addition to basic tools, there are mechanical molds that have to be cranked or pushed to form a shape.
 Some of them have different shape plates, similar to those of meat grinders.
 The tools in deluxe sets are usually somewhat larger as well, making them easier to hold as the creations in these sets usually involve more attention to detail and fine motor control.

-Occupational sets are most common, and focus their sets around baking, cooking, hair styling, construction, and other careers.
+Occupational sets are most common, and they focus their sets around baking, cooking, hair styling, construction, and other careers.
 Other deluxe play sets are dedicated to popular characters or themes, such as Disney Princesses, Star Wars, and My Little Pony.

 Play-Doh is made from a mixture of water, salt, and flour.
 While its formula doesn’t contain any peanut or milk byproducts, it does contain wheat — so be mindful of that if your child has a gluten allergy.
 Hasbro, Play-Doh’s parent company, indicates that it is non-toxic, although it is harmful to children and pets if it’s ingested, as it has a high salt content.